-The Adoption Panel monitors the progress of individual children for whom adoption is the plan up to the making of an Adoption Order, through progress reports as required under the The Child's Journey - Placement for Adoption Procedure, and receives Disruption Reports in relation to any breakdowns in adoptive placements (see Disruption of Adoptive Placement Procedure).
+The Adoption Panel monitors the progress of individual children for whom adoption is the plan up to the making of an Adoption Order, through progress reports as required under The Child's Journey - Placement for Adoption Procedure, and receives Disruption Reports in relation to any breakdowns in adoptive placements (see Disruption of Adoptive Placement Procedure).

 The Adoption Panel should also provide feedback to the adoption agency every 6 months on the quality of reports and whether there is a fair and consistent approach across the service.

-Members are appointed to a specific Panel, but their names are included in the Central List and on occasions may be required to sit on an alternative Panel.
-Each panel aims to have a maximum of 10 members; they are appointed by the agency and to a Central List from which each Adoption Panel draws their membership.
+Members are appointed to a specific Panel to provide consistency, but their names are included in the Central List and on occasions may be required to sit on an alternative Panel (for example to assist with quoracy or court timetables, to prevent delay for children or to provide particular expertise).
 This List must be maintained by an appointed senior social worker with at least 5 years' relevant post-qualification experience and relevant management experience.

-The Chair must be an independent member, and is appointed by the agency decision maker (adoption).
+The Chair must be an independent member, and is appointed by the Agency Decision Maker (adoption).

-Appointed Panel Members are expected to make every effort to attend Panel meetings and this agency's expectation is that panel members attend 75% of the panel's in anyone year.
+Appointed Panel Members are expected to make every effort to attend Panel meetings and this agency's expectation is that Panel Members attend 75% of the Panels in any one year.

-If Panel members are unable to attend, they should inform the Panel Administrator as soon as possible, to ensure the Panel is quorate.
+If Panel Members are unable to attend, they should inform the Panel Administrator as soon as possible, to ensure the Panel is quorate.

 All written and verbal information given to Panel Members in the course of their duties is strictly confidential.
-Panel members are required to sign a written agreement, before taking up their appointment, to confirm that all information they receive will remain confidential.
+Panel Members are required to sign a written agreement, before taking up their appointment, to confirm that all information they receive will remain confidential.

-If a Panel member has some knowledge of a case, whether in a personal or professional capacity, they should declare an interest and inform the Chair of the Panel.
+If a Panel Member has some knowledge of a case, whether in a personal or professional capacity, they should declare an interest and inform the Chair of the Panel.
 This should be done at the earliest opportunity, to ensure the Panel is quorate (see Section 2.5, Conflicts of Interest below).

 Failure to comply with the above may result in the member's appointment being withdrawn.

-Panel members should be committed to anti-discriminatory practice and should be prepared to consider each case on its own merits.
+Panel Members should be committed to anti-discriminatory practice and should be prepared to consider each case on its own merits.

 The Panel Chair, in consultation with the Panel Advisor, will review each member's performance on a formal basis at least annually against agreed performance objectives.

-If there are concerns about the conduct or behaviour of a Panel member, this should be conveyed to the Chair who will raise these concerns with the member in private.
+If there are concerns about the conduct or behaviour of a Panel Member, this should be conveyed to the Chair who will raise these concerns with the member in private.

-If concerns about a Panel member's conduct or behaviour cannot be resolved informally, the Chair, in consultation with the Panel Adviser, will write to the member concerned setting out the concerns and what action it is proposed to take.
+If concerns about a Panel Member's conduct or behaviour cannot be resolved informally, the Chair, in consultation with the Panel Adviser, will write to the member concerned setting out the concerns and what action it is proposed to take.
 See Section 2.7, Termination of Appointment of Panel Members below for action that may be taken if the concerns continue.
-This may result in termination of their membership to the panel.
+This may result in termination of their membership to the Panel.

-The Chair's performance will be reviewed annually by the Agency Decision Maker, taking into account the views of Panel members and those who attend Panel meetings, for example social workers and prospective adopters.
+The Chair's performance will be reviewed annually by the Agency Decision Maker, taking into account the views of Panel Members and those who attend Panel meetings, for example social workers and prospective adopters.

-Panel members should consider any conflicts of interest in relation to Panel agenda items.
-A potential conflict arises if an interest may be seen to adversely affect a Panel member's capacity to act without prejudice or preference in a matter.
+Panel Members should consider any conflicts of interest in relation to Panel agenda items.
+A potential conflict arises if an interest may be seen to adversely affect a Panel Member's capacity to act without prejudice or preference in a matter.

 It is anticipated that in many circumstances there may be professional knowledge of a case which should be notified to the Chair but which will not affect a member's capacity to participate in the Panel.
-In other circumstances there may be a personal interest or connection which would require the Panel member to refrain from participation.
+In other circumstances there may be a personal interest or connection which would require the Panel Member to refrain from participation.
 It may be less clear in some cases when advice should be sought.

-In the case of a potential conflict of interest where advice is required, Panel members should consult the Chair, Panel Adviser or Legal Adviser, giving as much advance notice as possible particularly having regard to the implications for the quorum.
+In the case of a potential conflict of interest where advice is required, Panel Members should consult the Chair, Panel Adviser or Legal Adviser, giving as much advance notice as possible particularly having regard to the implications for the quorum.

 Initial verbal resignations may be given, but only at the close of Panel business and should always be followed by a written resignation.
-Panel members are asked, as a matter of courtesy, to inform the Chair of the Panel of their intention to resign, before making any public announcement.
+Panel Members are asked, as a matter of courtesy, to inform the Chair of the Panel of their intention to resign, before making any public announcement.

-Where there are concerns about a Panel member's behaviour either inside or outside the meetings, and the difficulties have not been resolved by discussion and correspondence between the Chair, Panel Adviser and the member concerned, the matter will be raised by the Panel Adviser with the Agency Decision Maker, who will decide whether to propose the end of the appointment and if so, will advise the Panel member in writing giving clear reasons for the proposal.
+Where there are concerns about a Panel Member's behaviour either inside or outside the meetings, and the difficulties have not been resolved by discussion and correspondence between the Chair, Panel Adviser and the member concerned, the matter will be raised by the Panel Adviser with the Agency Decision Maker, who will decide whether to propose the end of the appointment and if so, will advise the Panel Member in writing giving clear reasons for the proposal.

-The Panel member will be given the opportunity to make observations on the matter before a final decision is made by the Agency Decision Maker.
+The Panel Member will be given the opportunity to make observations on the matter before a final decision is made by the Agency Decision Maker.

 An Agency Adviser to the Adoption Panel must be appointed.

 The role of the Agency Adviser includes arranging the appointment (including re-appointment), termination and review of appointment of members of the Central List; responsibility for the induction and training of members of the Central List; responsibility for liaison between the agency and the Adoption Panel, monitoring the performance of members of the Central List and the administration of the Adoption Panel; and giving such advice to the Adoption Panel as the Panel may request in relation to any case or generally.
-The Agency Adviser may on request provide advice to the Agency Decision Maker when s/he is considering a particular case.
+The Agency Adviser may on request provide advice to the Agency Decision Maker when they are considering a particular case.

-The Agency Adviser is not a panel member.
-They contribute to panel meetings by raising issues and providing advice, for example about the agency's procedures and practices.
+The Agency Adviser is not a Panel Member.
+They contribute to Panel meetings by raising issues and providing advice, for example about the agency's procedures and practices.

-Additional panels or meetings can be arranged at short notice where there is an urgent need to prevent delay to a child's plan.
+Additional Panels or meetings can be arranged at short notice where there is an urgent need to prevent delay to a child's plan.

 The agenda will include at the beginning an opportunity for any Panel Member to declare an interest in any item on the agenda (see Section 2.5, Conflicts of Interest).
-If an interest is declared, the Chair must then decide whether the Panel member should withdraw during consideration of the item.
+If an interest is declared, the Chair must then decide whether the Panel Member should withdraw during consideration of the item.

-In the event of a disagreement between Panel members, the Chair will consider whether further information is required or whether the Panel should go ahead and make a recommendation on the basis of the majority view.
+In the event of a disagreement between Panel Members, the Chair will consider whether further information is required or whether the Panel should go ahead and make a recommendation on the basis of the majority view.
 The chair has the casting vote.
 In this event, any dissenting view should be fully recorded in the minutes.

-Social workers presenting reports to the Panel must send their report and any supporting documentation required (as specified in the relevant procedures elsewhere in the Manual; see The Child's Journey - Placement for Adoption Procedure and Assessment and Approval of Adoptive Parents) to the Panel Administrator at least 15 working days before the date of the Panel meeting.
+Social workers presenting reports to the Panel must send their report and any supporting documentation required (as specified in the relevant procedures elsewhere in the Manual; see The Child's Journey - Placement for Adoption Procedure and Assessment and Approval of Adoptive Parents) to the Panel Administrator at least 14 working days before the date of the Panel meeting.